 Google Maps and Google Places are both a pretty big deal.
-Because they do places, it isn’t surprising that they provide a Google Places autocomplete API.
+Because they do places, it isn't surprising that they provide the Google Places autocomplete API.

 The Google Places library has the most complete set of worldwide public business listings.
 The Google API provides data from over 200 countries and territories.
 They also have volunteers that submit data for location data via their Local Guides program.
 But, how does their API measure up to the 6 considerations we discussed earlier?
 Here is how they stack up.

 ✅ Google's Autocomplete API returns address suggestions faster by starting with the geolocation of the user.
 It is important to note here that while Google’s autocomplete API increases the speed of address entry, it doesn't guarantee the validity of your addresses.
 In fact, Google says it best: “By comparison, Autocomplete is a type ahead solution that helps with speeding up address entry, but in prioritizing the user’s entry experience doesn't guarantee validity of the addresses.
 Address Validation can be used afterwards to catch incorrect or missing components…” - Google

 Secondary Unit Designators